 When the test day finally comes, it’s important to make sure that you are well-rested and fueled for the exam.
 Ensure you get a good night’s sleep the night before, and it’s ideal to eat a meal before you begin the exam.

 You are not permitted to bring study materials into the testing area, but you will be given a pen and scratch paper for notes.
-I recommend preparing a memory dump for the first few minutes of the exam.
+I recommend preparing a brain dump for the first few minutes of the exam.

-The memory dump is a common technique used for exams where as soon as the test starts, you write out key tables and terms that you’ve memorized to help you on the rest of the exam.
+The brain dump is a common technique used for exams where as soon as the test starts, you write out key tables and terms that you’ve memorized to help you on the rest of the exam.
 This is a great strategy to use in organizing the numerous ASHRAE standards, technical specifications, and acronyms that you need to have memorized for the exam.

 Pocket Prep provides study prep for the LEED Green Associate exam that includes 500 practice questions reflective of the latest exam standards and multiple custom quizzing modules.
 Over 70,000 people have studied for the Green Associate exam using Pocket Prep’s app.
 Download the Pocket Prep Professional app for free in the App Store.
 If you prefer studying on desktop, the same practice questions are also available via our online study portal.

 Tom Shade has held the LEED Green Associate accreditation since 2018.
 He is a freelance engineering consultant and project manager.